Water, Water, Everywhere, But Is It Safe to Swim?

 - Which beaches do you monitor and how often?

-- Where can I see the test results and who can explain them to me?
+- Where can I see the test results?
+Who can explain them to me?

-- What are the primary sources of pollution that affect this beach?
+- What are the main sources of pollution at this beach?

-- Avoid swimming near storm drains when you are at the beach.
+- Do not swim near storm drains at the beach.

 - Be aware of trash and signs of pollution, such as oily water.

-- If you think your local beach is contaminated, contact health or environmental protection officials.
+- Report any suspected beach contamination.
+Contact health or environmental protection officials.

 - Work with authorities to create a beach monitoring program.